 Please leave your name and number at the desk and a director will contact you shortly.
 If you would like to contact a director by email, this can be done at email@example.com.

 Please leave your name and number at the desk and a board member will contact you shortly.
 If you would like to contact a board member by email, this can be done at firstname.lastname@example.org.

 Are you a No Kill shelter, and what does that mean?

 Yes.
 We have been a no-kill shelter since January of 2013.
 Does that mean animals never die in the shelter?
 Well no. We wish it did, but that is not realistic.
 What it does mean is that animals may die of natural causes, or be humanely euthanized if they are irreversibly suffering.
 There are no time limits for animals in our care.
 They remain at the shelter or in a foster home until a suitable home can be found.
 This can take time and often limits the ability for us to bring additional animals into the shelter until space can be made available.

 When discussing No Kill the numbers matter.
 Every life is a number and every life counts.
 There are two common ways to determine if a shelter or rescue is No Kill.

 They must have a Save Rate of more than 90% of their animals to be considered No Kill.
 A Save Rate is determined by the ratio of animals with “Live Outcomes” and divides it by the number of “Total Outcomes.”

-The ratio of animals that die yearly to human population in a community can also determine if they are No Kill, This can be done by taking the number of pets “Without Live Outcomes” during one year and dividing it by the number of 1,000 people in the community.
-This number should be no more than 2 animals per every 1000 people yearly.
+The ratio of animals that die yearly to the human population in a community can also determine if they are No-Kill, This can be done by taking the number of pets “Without Live Outcomes” during one year and dividing it by the number of 1,000 people in the community.
+This number should be no more than 2 animals per 1000 people yearly.